Kasenyi Plains in Queen Elizabeth National Park

 Kasenyi Plains are part of the famous Queen Elizabeth National Park in south western Uganda one of the most visited National Parks in the country.
 The flat plans are about 48 kilometres by road from Kasese town.
 The plains are on the western shores of the neighbouring spectacular Lake George adjoining to the area where the Kazinga Channel and this lake make a convergence.

-Kasenyi Plains, on the north-eastern side of Queen Elizabeth National Park are also known as the Kasenyi Sector, different from the renowned Ishasha Sector in the southwestern side of the park.
-Kasenyi is mainly an open Savannah characterised by various wild animals with the Uganda Kob being the most dominant one and in fact this area is the major breeding area for the this mammal species in the park.
+Kasenyi Plains, on the north-eastern side of Queen Elizabeth National Park are also known as the Kasenyi Sector.
+Kasenyi is mainly an open Savannah characterised by various wild animals with the Uganda Kob being the most dominant one.
+In fact this area is the major breeding area for the this mammal species in the park.
 Because the Uganda Kobs are many in the plains, Lions are frequently spotted here by tourists when taking game drives.
-The kobs are the main prey to the major cats in this area.
+The kobs are the main prey to the major cats in the park.

 Lions in the park were rare to find but are now increasing in numbers are totalling around 200 and are commonly seen in the vast green plains.
 Kasenyi also supports an attractive variety of Savannah birds such as the red-throat spur fowls, grey-crown cranes and the yellow-throated long crow.